US defends decision to shoot down 3 unidentified objects

 WASHINGTON (AP) — The White House on Monday defended the shootdowns of three unidentified objects in as many days even as it acknowledged that officials had no indication the objects were intended for surveillance in the same manner as the high-altitude Chinese balloon that traversed American airspace earlier this month.

-The three objects, including one shot down Sunday over Lake Huron, were traveling at such a low altitude as to pose a risk to civilian air traffic, said White House national security spokesman John Kirby.
-While the Biden administration does not yet have evidence that they were equipped for spying purposes — or even belonged to China — officials have not ruled that out, he said.
+The three objects, including one shot down Sunday over Lake Huron, were unmanned and traveling at such a low altitude as to pose a risk to civilian commercial air traffic, said White House national security spokesman John Kirby.
+And though the Biden administration does not yet have evidence that they were equipped for spying purposes, officials have not ruled that out either, he said.

-“These were decisions based purely and simply on what was in the best interests of the American people,” Kirby said.
+“These were decisions based purely and simply on what was in the best interests of the American people,” Kirby said of the action to shoot them down.

 The weeks-long succession of objects, starting with a giant white orb first detected over U.S. skies in late January, has puzzled American officials and stirred curiosity around the world.
 Though the three most recent objects differed in size, maneuverability and other characteristics from the surveillance balloon shot down Feb.
 4 off the Carolina coast, officials moved to eliminate each one from the sky — actions that Pentagon officials believe have no peacetime precedent.

-“Because we have not been able to definitively assess what these most recent objects are, we acted out of an abundance of caution,” Kirby said.
+“Because we have not been able to definitively assess what these most recent objects are, we acted out of an abundance of caution to protect our security, our interests and flight safety,” Kirby said.

 One possibility that the U.S. has been able to rule out is any connection to extraterrestrial activity, the White House said Monday, tamping down lighthearted public speculation about aliens and outer space.